X icon white, transparent background.

 — David Lynch, Senior Director of Engineering at Intercom

-Ineffective practices can cause team members to disengage from meetings or actively avoid speaking one on one with their managers.
+Ineffective practices can cause team members to disengage from meetings or actively avoid speaking one-on-one with their managers.
 However, leaders may not even know their direct reports are feeling dissatisfied with their meeting culture and remain unaware of the mistakes they’re making.

-Share these common mistakes with team leaders so they can avoid the pitfalls and conduct one on one meetings that employees want to attend:
+Share these common mistakes with team leaders so they can avoid the pitfalls and conduct one-on-one meetings that employees want to attend:

 1. Using 1:1s only as status update meetings

-While it’s perfectly fine to discuss individual projects during weekly one on ones, it shouldn’t be the focus.
+While it’s perfectly fine to discuss individual projects during weekly one-on-ones, it shouldn’t be the focus.
 If the discussion could be a group discussion or even an email, it may not be a productive use of time, which can frustrate employees.

 Instead, managers should ask about each employee’s well-being, how they’re experiencing current projects, and what they need to feel supported.
 Just keep in mind that it’s easy for discussions to go down tangents, so team leaders should always guide them back to the core agenda points: making suggestions, flagging roadblocks, and discussing workload and aspirations.

-To make work updates as relevant as possible in one on one meetings, managers can tie project questions on the agenda to check-ins around to development, performance, or well-being.
+To make work updates as relevant as possible in one-on-one meetings, managers can tie project questions on the agenda to check-ins around to development, performance, or well-being.

 2. Skipping meetings

-It can be tempting to cancel a one on one meeting when workload is high and there are other, seemingly more pressing priorities.
-However, it’s important to acknowledge the value of one on ones and honor your commitments when possible.
+It can be tempting to cancel a one-on-one meeting when workload is high and there are other, seemingly more pressing priorities.
+However, it’s important to acknowledge the value of one-on-ones and honor your commitments when possible.
 This models a positive attitude to meetings for reports.
 If both parties don’t have many talking points, you could finish early but it’s best to avoid missing them altogether.

-3. Having infrequent one on ones
+3. Having infrequent 1:1s

 Irregular meetings are less likely to help teams seek support and resolve issues.
 It’s often a good idea to set up recurring meetings so you’ll have a designated time to touch base.
 Aim to hold check-ins every one to two weeks and if work is always getting in the way, that’s a sign of issues with your workflow.
 To solve this, perhaps you need to reduce the number of reports per manager or have them delegate more tasks.